yasharthb/Parallel-Computing/Assignment2/README.md

 ## Optimizations
 Our optimizations work by reducing the number of inter-switch or inter-group calls made by processes.
+Reducing inter-switch communication improves performance since the distance is reduced.
+Further there is usually lower congestion on lower-level switches, since the higher level switches will be used by mutiple applications running on the cluster/network.

 For achieving this, in the optimized code for each collective, we create two times of communicators.
 The **intra_group** communicator includes the processes of the same group.
 The **inter_group** communicator includes the first process of each group (rank 0 of each intra_group communicator).
 Using this we describe the collective calls made to achieve the same functionality as the default MPI collective call.

 * **MPI_Bcast** <br>
 MPI_Bcast is first called by the first process of each group using the inter_group communicator.
 This is followed by a MPI_Bcast call by all processes using the intra_group communicator.